ShayanTalaei/SPRINT/README.md

 - `OPENAI_API_KEY`: OpenAI API key for using OpenAI models.
 - `LOGS_DIR`: Directory to save logs and outputs.

+Our datasets and models are available at this anonymous HuggingFace repository: https://huggingface.co/anonym-submit-paper

 ## Directory Structure

 - `src`: Source code for the data curation pipeline and SPRINT inference